a-mohan1/a-mohan1.github.io/index.md

 I leverage data science and computational science in my work to design new materials and processes.

-I earned my Ph.D. from MIT, where I conducted research on the mathematical modeling and stochastic simulation of cmplex fluids and polymers.
+I earned my Ph.D. from MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex fluids and polymers.

 Here are some of my personal projects: